-SECTION 412.
+SECTION 411.
 STATEMENT OF MANAGER CESSATION.
 If a person ceases to be a manager for any reason, the limited liability company may deliver to the [secretary of state] for filing a statement of manager cessation, which must state the name of the limited liability company, its street and mailing address, the name of the person that has ceased to be a manager and the date on which the cessation occurred.

-Reporters' Notes Issues to be considered: whether this provision warrants its own section instead of being part of Section 407 (Management of a Limited Liability Company) If this provision remains as a separate section, the next draft will place it as Section 408 and will renumber the following sections.
+Issues to be considered: whether this provision warrants its own section instead of being part of Section 407 (Management of a Limited Liability Company); whether a manager should also have the power to file a statement of manager cessation (paralleling the power of a member of a member-managed LLC to file a statement of dissociation)

+If this provision remains as a separate section, the next draft will place it as Section 408 and will renumber the following sections.